 Neither the underwriters nor their affiliates provided any investment banking, commercial banking or other financial services for us prior to their engagement as our underwriters in connection with this offering.
-Roth Capital Partners, LLC and Maxim Group LLC were retained as our underwriters in December 2009.
-Neither has any material relationship with us or any of our officers, directors or controlling persons, except with respect to the contractual relationship of the underwriters with us entered into in connection with this offering.
+None of the underwriters has any material relationship with us or any of our officers, directors or controlling persons, except with respect to the contractual relationship of the underwriters with us entered into in connection with this offering.

-The underwriter and its affiliates have provided, and may in the future provide, various investment banking, commercial banking and other financial services for us for which services they have received, and may receive in the future, customary fees
+The underwriter and its affiliates may in the future provide various investment banking, commercial banking and other financial services for us, for which services they may receive customary fees.